TuftsElectricalAvionics/TR4-Kindlevin/RocketPy/RocketPy-README.md

 * MAC or Windows OS
 * Need Python installed
-* Need RocketPy installed on whatever code editor you use (I used Thonny)
+* Need RocketPy installed on whatever code editor you use (I used Thonny) (You could also use VSCODE but probably would have to make a virtual environement)

 ### Installing